 Another important problem in model-based approaches is the tools needed to assist designers in building models and handling mappings.
+In order to handle relationships between models a compatibility between representations is required.

-The Concur Task Tree Notation (CTT) has been implemented in the CTT Environment (CTTE) [7] which is providing with a graphical notation for task representation (see Table 1) and temporal operators (see Table 2).
+The Concur Task Tree Notation (CTT) has been implemented in the CTT Environment (CTTE) [9], which is providing with a graphical notation for task representation (see Table 1) and temporal operators (see Table 2).